gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 For completeness, I am listing here the rest of the finalized features that are not practically or immediately applicable for the majority of Java developers.
 Please read the official specification for further details.

 ### Generational ZGC
->Improve application performance by extending the Z Garbage Collector (ZGC) to maintain separate generations for young and old objects.
-This will allow ZGC to collect young objects — which tend to die young — more frequently.

 [The specification](https://openjdk.org/jeps/439) promises:
 - Lower risks of allocations stalls,
 - Lower required heap memory overhead, and